globus/action-provider-tools/docs/source/toolkit/testing.rst

 *TokenChecker*'s :code:`check_token` method, which in turns generates an *AuthState* object.

-During testing, it is desirable to not need to provide valid tokens with every request.
+During testing, it is convenient to not provide valid tokens with every request.
 Use the :code:`mock_authstate` mock to generate a stubbed out *AuthState* object that won't validate requestor properties against Globus Auth.
 This is most useful when used in a patch as the return value for the *TokenChecker*'s :code:`check_token` method:

 .. code-block:: python

-    from unittest import mock

     import pytest
     from globus_action_provider_tools.testing.mocks import mock_authstate

-    ...

     @pytest.fixture
-    def client():
+    def client(monkeypatch):
-        with mock.patch(
+        monkeypatch.setattr(
             "globus_action_provider_tools.authentication.TokenChecker.check_token",
-            return_value=mock_authstate(),
-        ):
+            mock_authstate,
+        )
         yield app.test_client()

 The example above creates a fixture which can be used to create a client that can make unauthenticated HTTP requests against an Action Provider.